How to Convert Access Report to PDF File?

 • Open your Access report.

-• After then go to your Access database menu bar Ribbon.
+• After that go to your Access database menu bar Ribbon.
 Here tap to the External Data tab and then from the Export group choose the PDF or XPS option.

 convert Access Report To PDF